Junyi00/react-introductory-sa-ay2223/React_Intro.md

 Before `React Hooks` were introduced, class components were the only option for stateful components.
 However, hooks now allow functional components to utilise React functionalities that class components had.

-Furthermore, official React docs seem to `prefer functional components` now as hooks can be abstracted out and shared between components!
+Furthermore, official React docs seem to `prefer functional components` as hooks can be abstracted out and shared between components!
 [Read More](https://reactjs.org/docs/hooks-intro.html)

 ## React Router
-> React Router has changed syntax greatly over multiple major udpates.
+> React Router has changed syntax greatly over major updates.
 Following Source Academy, we will use 5.2.1 here.
+> The syntax used below is most likely outdated if newer major versions of React Router are used.

 Using React Router, we can perform `client-side routing` to provide a better user experience.
 A typical page load will lead to white screen flash due to the browser loading a new page from the server.
 React Router can prevent this by only loading the necessary components as a new page is requested within your application.